Heathkit: Personal computers

-Zenith opened additional Heath stores after the acquisition.
+Zenith invested much more in Heath than previous owners, and opened additional Heathkit Electronic Center stores that sold both Heath/Zenith and third-party products.
+Ready-to-assemble furniture appeared in Heathkit catalogs, manufactured by Zenith TV-cabinet factories with excess capacity.
 Heath/Zenith was in the vanguard of companies to start selling personal computers to small businesses.
 The WH-89 assembled version of the H-89 kit was re-branded as the Zenith Z-89/Z-90, an assembled all in one system with a monitor and a floppy disk drive.
 They had agreements with Peachtree Software to sell a customized "turn-key" version of their accounting, CPA, and real estate management software.
 Shortly after the release of the Z-90, they released a 10MB hard disk unit and double-density external floppy disk drives.

 While the H11 was popular with hard-core hobbyists, Heath engineers realized that DEC's low-end PDP-11 microprocessors would not be able to get Heath up the road to more powerful systems at an affordable price.
 Heath/Zenith then designed a dual Intel 8085/8088-based system dubbed the H100 (or Z-100, in assembled form, sold by ZDS).
-The machine featured advanced (for the day) bit mapped video that allowed up to 640 x 225 pixels of 8 color graphics.
+The machine featured advanced for the day bit mapped video that allowed up to 640 x 225 pixels of 8 color graphics.

 The H100 was interesting in that it could run either the CP/M operating system, or their OEM version of MS-DOS named Z-DOS, which were the two leading business PC operating systems at the time.
 Although the machine had to be rebooted to change modes, the competing operating systems could read each other's disks.